Walker¶

 Example:

-procedure TRSWalkerMap.Load(fileName: String; Scaling: Integer); override;
+procedure TWalkerMap.Load(fileName: String; Scaling: Integer); override;

-procedure TRSWalkerMap.Load(fileName: String; start: TPoint; scaling: Int32; out aRegion: TBox; padding: Int32 = 50); override;
+procedure TWalkerMap.Load(fileName: String; start: TPoint; scaling: Int32; out aRegion: TBox; padding: Int32 = 50); override;

-procedure TRSWalker.InternalSetup(); override;
+procedure TWalker.InternalSetup(); override;

 Overrides SRL’s Walker.InternalSetup() so it uses WaspWeb as the walker webgraph and so it uses ScreenWalk by default.
 This is an internal Walker method, you probably don’t need to call it.
-It also sets up the ScriptWalker pointer which is used for several things in WaspLib like TRSWalkerObjects and Skunk’s transport system.
+It also sets up the ScriptWalker pointer which is used for several things in WaspLib like TWalkerObjects and Skunk’s transport system.

-procedure TRSWalker.SetupNamedRegion(region: TRSBankRegion = []); overload;
+procedure TWalker.SetupNamedRegion(region: TBankRegion = []); overload;

 Use this if you want to setup a walker with whatever the user has setup in WLSettings.BankLocation.
 You can optionally pass in your own region but it’s really meant to use the default.